-But despite their higher enrollment rates, international MD programs provide students with a pathway to residency.
-To provide the needed medical education for a residency placement, admissions standards are still high.
+To provide the needed medical education for a residency placement, admissions standards are still high, and accreditation standards are maintained to assure students can qualify for a residency in the United States..
 Caribbean medical schools consider the following elements:

 1. Undergraduate education

-All qualifying applicants to Caribbean med schools will need to obtain a bachelor’s degree from an accredited university.
+All qualifying applicants to a Doctor of Medicine program will need to obtain a bachelor’s degree from an accredited university.
 The subject of your degree can vary, but there is specific prerequisite coursework you’ll be expected to complete.

 For example, applicants to the St. George’s University (SGU) School of Medicine are required to have completed the following:

-Generally speaking, your acceptance into a Caribbean 4-year MD program won’t be determined solely by your GPA, but a satisfactory academic performance is still important.
+Generally speaking, your acceptance into a Caribbean medical school program won’t be determined solely by your GPA, but strong academic performance is still important.
 It’s also not uncommon for medical schools to analyze your science and non-science GPAs separately to better assess your grasp of the prerequisite course material.

 That being said, Caribbean medical schools like SGU utilize a holistic evaluation of med school applicants.
 This means that while your academic performance will be considered, the admissions committee considers experiences and character in tandem with those academic metrics.